zero-noise-lab/ParseDomeVRLog/README.md

 # parse_domevrlog
 Python module containing the class TextLog to parse the DomeVRLog files produced by the DomeVR project or TimedLog plugin.

-Uses memmap to speed up the parsing of large files.
+Uses a memory-map to speed up the parsing of large files.

 ### Example usage
 ```